micwik/ArnLib/doc/Description.md

 An extended feature comparing to normal _signals_ is that the _SAPI signals_ are _public_ and can be called by non-derived classes.
-This makes it optional to use both _signal to signal_ connections or direct _signal_ calls when issuing a RPC to the remote side.
+This makes it optional to use both _signal to signal_ connections or direct _signal_ calls (emit), when issuing a RPC to the remote side.

 The _service_ slot can get the emitting _custom SAPI_ object by using normal QObject::sender() functionality.